embedded-dev-research/ITLabAI/README.md

 You need to download [Alexnet-model.h5](https://github.com/moizahmed97/Convolutional-Neural-Net-Designer/blob/master/AlexNet-model.h5) to the folder *docs*

 # **How do I launch the inference?**
+* Make sure you install the project dependencies by running: *pip install -r requirements.txt*
-* You need to run the script *parcer.py* that is located in app/AlexNet to read weights from a model *Alexnet-model.h5* and the json file with the weights will be stored in the *docs* folder.
+* You need to run the script *parser.py* that is located in app/AlexNet to read weights from a model *Alexnet-model.h5* and the json file with the weights will be stored in the *docs* folder.
 * Then put the test images in png format in the folder *docs/input*

 # **Accuracy validation**